pyopenapi/pyswagger/README.md

 ```python
 app.resolve('#/definitions/User')
 ```
-This function accepts a [JSON Reference](http://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03), which is composed by an url and a [JSON Pointer](http://tools.ietf.org/html/rfc6901), they are standard way to access a Swagger document.
+This function accepts a [JSON Reference](http://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03), which is composed by an url and a [JSON Pointer](http://tools.ietf.org/html/rfc6901), it is the standard way to access a Swagger document.
 Since a JSON reference contains an url, this means you can access any external document when you need:
 ```python
 app.resolve('http://another_site.com/apis/swagger.json#/definitions/User')
 ```